Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 Beyond legal arguments there is, I think, a much simpler ethical case to be made based on *consent*.
 Why shouldn't we all have the right to grant or deny permission for our work, our art, our data, our likeness, to be used by companies for *any* purpose?
 The main argument against respecting consent seems to rely on the idea that these new "AI" technologies are *so* transformative that we just need to get over ourselves.
 And yet I am once again reminded that "the social benefits [of "AI"] are still speculative while the harms have been empirically demonstrated". [^23]

 ### Automating away joy
 The promise of automation has long been that it would take over the drudgery of life, the dangerous work, the gross work, the work nobody wants to do, leaving us all with more free time to spend as we will.
-So why is that the things people love to do and which give our lives meaning — like writing and creating art — are being outsourced to machines, while so many humans continue to languish in meaningless, underpaid, exploitative, [bullshit jobs](https://davidgraeber.org/books/bullshit-jobs/)?
+So why is it that the things people love to do and which give our lives meaning — like writing and creating art — are being outsourced to machines, while so many humans continue to languish in meaningless, underpaid, exploitative, [bullshit jobs](https://davidgraeber.org/books/bullshit-jobs/)?

 > If we surrender these things too, even by an inch, then what is left?
 If we retreat from the notion that there is something ineffable about human nature that cannot be appropriated and automated by machines, we demean the very concept of personhood.
 I can't think of anything more antihuman.

 <cite>— Alex Roddie, [Generative AI will not make you a better writer](https://www.alexroddie.com/2023/09/generative-ai-will-not-make-you-a-better-writer-it-will-destroy-creative-writing-as-a-way-of-expressing-the-human-experience/) [^24]</cite>

 Unfortunately, tech companies and their oligarchs do not countenance such fanciful ideas about art, or even humanity (more on that later).
 As we have seen time and time again, it is not in the interest of tech companies to make people's lives better, except at best as an unintended side effect.
 Their interests are profit and growth, like all for-profit companies.
-Are these really the people and incentives we want in charge of making decisions about our futures?
+Are these really the companies and incentives we want in charge of making decisions about our futures?

-Every time we use generative "AI" to create something that we *could* have worked with a human to create instead, are we not limiting opportunities for human thriving?
+Every time we use generative "AI" to create something that we *could* have worked with a human to create, are we not limiting opportunities for human thriving?
 For collaboration?
 For fulfilment?
 For joy?
 We can be sure that corporations who care first and foremost about their bottom lines will happily use generative "AI" to replace artists and churn out low-cost, soulless "art" because they have every incentive to.
 That doesn't mean the rest of us need to follow suit.
 We could choose to keep that which makes life worth living for ourselves.

 ### "AI"-powered states
 A few short days after the election of the Labour Party to government in the UK this year, the [Tony Blair Institute for Global Change](https://www.institute.global/) released a paper boldly making the case for "reimagining the state" by leveraging, you guessed it, "AI". [^25]

 The paper is littered with excitement about potential boosts to productivity, efficiency, and growth.
-It presents two distinct ways to take advantage of these "improvements": they *could* be used to help workers in their current jobs and reduce overwhelm, *or* they could be used to cut a load of jobs entirely.
+It presents two distinct ways to take advantage of these "improvements": they *could* be used to help public sector workers in their current jobs and reduce overwhelm and overwork, *or* they could be used to cut a load of jobs entirely:

 > The government could choose to shrink the UK's public-sector workforce and bank the fiscal savings.
 This would involve reducing the workforce by a sixth over the course of a decade, equivalent to slimming the previously growing public sector by half a million roles this parliamentary term and another half a million during the next term.

 <cite>— [The Economic Case for Reimagining the State](https://www.institute.global/insights/economic-prosperity/the-economic-case-for-reimagining-the-state)[^25]</cite>

-Whether or not we believe the estimated levels of impact "AI" could actually have once we strip the hype away, the political project is clear: neoliberalism, baby!
+Whether or not we believe the projected impacts of "AI" are accurate once we strip the hype away, the political project is clear: neoliberalism, baby!
 Shrink the state, reduce government spending, rollout private sector technologies and dependencies "across the entire public sector", and grow private markets.
 Is this a "reimagined state"?
 Or more of the same, turbocharged by tech?

 This is already happening, with or without "AI".
 In 2021, the Australian government was ordered to pay a huge settlement after its automated welfare system caused massive harm, and was even linked to multiple suicides. [^26] In 2020, UK councils were forced to abandon their own algorithmic welfare decision tools as a result of bias and a lack of transparency. [^27]

 As anyone who has ever been on benefits (✋) can tell you, welfare systems are dehumanizing and bureaucratic enough at the *best* of times.
 The ideological drive to make these systems more "efficient" makes them a prime target for "AI" — not just as support tools, but as actual "decision makers".
 The fact that algorithms have no concept of morality also gives the state a shield to hide behind when people's benefits are cut or denied.
 It's not personal, it's not inhumane, it's just the most efficient solution!
 The computers said so, and they're neutral and rational!

-This is just the tip of the iceberg: [biometric surveillance](https://www.accessnow.org/campaign/ban-biometric-surveillance/) [^28], [predictive policing](https://edri.org/wp-content/uploads/2022/05/Prohibit-predictive-and-profiling-AI-systems-in-law-enforcement-and-criminal-justice.pdf)  [^29]; the list of current and potential state abuses that can be enabled and expanded by "AI" is all-but endless.
+This is just the tip of the iceberg: [biometric surveillance](https://www.accessnow.org/campaign/ban-biometric-surveillance/), [^28] [predictive policing](https://edri.org/wp-content/uploads/2022/05/Prohibit-predictive-and-profiling-AI-systems-in-law-enforcement-and-criminal-justice.pdf) , [^29] systematizing bias; the list of current and potential state abuses that can be enabled and expanded by "AI" is all-but endless.

 ### Turbocharging genocide
 Project Nimbus is a collaboration between Google, Amazon, and the State of Israel.
 Signed in 2021, this huge $1.2bn deal ensures that Israel have access to cutting-edge cloud computing services, machine learning, and other "AI" tools. [^30]

 Israel has a long history of testing new military technologies, techniques and weapons on the Palestinian people, and then profiting by selling their expertise and "battle-tested" technologies to the rest of the world. [^31] They were one of the world's top 10 arms exporters between 2019 and 2023. [^32]

-Whether it's "data-driven" predictions about who might pose a threat to the state, lethal autonomous weapons systems such as "robo-snipers", facial recognition and biometric surveillance to enact apartheid [^33], or the 'Where's Daddy?' system which "helps target suspected Hamas militants when they're at home with their families" [^34], the proliferation of "AI" has only accelerated since October 7th.
+Whether it's "data-driven" predictions about who might pose a threat to the state, lethal autonomous weapons systems such as "robo-snipers", facial recognition and biometric surveillance to enact apartheid, [^33] or the 'Where's Daddy?' system which "helps target suspected Hamas militants when they're at home with their families", [^34] the proliferation of "AI" has only accelerated since October 7th.

 > Beyond such systems' lack of accuracy or human verification, a more existential concern is how their use is fundamentally at odds with human rights, and the inherent human dignity from which those rights derive.
 This is demonstrated by the reality that Israel's AI targeting systems are working just as intended; as [the IDF](https://www.theguardian.com/world/2023/oct/10/right-now-it-is-one-day-at-a-time-life-on-israels-frontline-with-gaza) has said, "right now we're focused on what causes maximum damage."